thomasflores84/DragonsOfTarkirMobileSpoiler/_posts/507-1-12-Tormenting-Voice.markdown

 flavor: "A mocking laughter echoed in Ugin&#x27;s Mind.
 How many centuries had he slumbered, stricken, while Nicol Bolas moved unchallenged among the planes?"
 ---

+As an additional cost to cast Tormenting Voice, discard a card.

 Draw two cards.